wp-plugins/funny-photos/readme.txt

 Plugin "Funny Photos" displays Funny photos on your blog.
 There are over 5,000 photos.
 Add Funny Photos to your sidebar on your blog using  a widget.
 Photos are saved on our database, so you don't need to have space for all that information.

-<b>Try the Demo</b>

-If you're interested in seeing what a default installation of Funny Photos has to offer, try out the <a target="_blank" href="http://www.weekendjoy.com/">Funny Photos</a>

 == Installation ==

 1. Upload the folder funny-photos to the /wp-content/plugins/ directory